depaul-dice/sciunit/docs/sciunit.1.rst

 ``sciunit given`` <glob> ``repeat`` <execution id> [<%|args...>]
-          Repeat the execution of *execution id* with additional files specified by *glob*.
-The command expands *glob* into a list of filenames in the style of `glob(3)`, substitutes the first occurrence of *%*, if any, in the optional *args* for the ``repeat`` mini-command with those filenames, and repeats the execution as if those files are available relative to its current working directory at capture time.
+          Repeat the execution of *execution id* with additional files or directories
+          specified by *glob*.
+The command expands *glob* into a list of filenames in the style of `glob(3)`, substitutes the first occurrence of *%*, if any, in the optional *args* for the ``repeat`` mini-command with those filenames, and repeats the execution as if those files or directories are available relative to its
+          current working directory at capture time.

 ``sciunit commit``